 These tasty dishes are considered fast food not only because they can be prepared quickly but also because they are, in fact, the Indian equivalent of Western fast food.
 Each of these recipes is a key player in India's vibrant street food culture and vendors country-wide do a brisk business cooking and selling them.
-Here are seven recipes to bring a bit of Indian fast food to your kitchen.
+Here are six recipes to bring a bit of Indian fast food to your kitchen.

 01 of 06